Eurochocolate 2017 Dates: October 13-22, 2017

 Perugina also has a chocolate school (Scuola del Cioccolato) with a special edition for Eurochocolate.
 For more info visit the Perugina – School of Chocolate in Perugia, Italy

 Altrocioccolato is the fairtrade answer to Eurochocolate.
-It is on the weekend of the 18-20th of October in Citta di Castello.
+Dates and location TBA.
 For the program go to the AltroCioccolato Fair trade chocolate festival